 Group C

-1. France- immediately came in first place.
+1. France- immediately found itself in first place.
 According to the results of the final matches in the group, she scored 7 points.

-2. Denmark- after a boring draw with the Europeans, they were in second place with 5 points.
+2. Denmark- after a boring draw with the Europeans, we ended up in second place with 5 points.

-3. Australia- earned 1 point and flew out of the championship.
+3. Australia- earned 1 point and was eliminated from the championship.

 4. Peru- earned only 3 points, but impressed with the exemplary behavior of the fans.

-The last team was especially liked by all observers and commentators, although they did not succeed in a productive game.
+The last team was especially liked by all observers and commentators, although they did not have an effective game.

 Group D